A succession crisis looms for younger employees as they stay home

 So lonely is working from home for many that more than 1.2 million people have tuned into The Sound of Colleagues, a web page and Spotify playlist of workplace sounds, including keyboards, printers, chatter and phones ringing.

 As The Guardian reports, progressive employers are racing to find ways to recreate the joys and perks of office life.
-“Google is laying on cookery classes and mindfulness sessions, as well as offering $1 000 (about R16 600) to each employee for equipment.”
+“Google is laying on cookery classes and mindfulness sessions, as well as offering $1,000 to each employee for equipment.”

 And while networks are essential for career growth, so is learning on the job and making a good impression on your seniors.
 Neither of these is as easily done remotely.